rainy with a chance of mosquitoes

-Nuku Hiva, a green island in the pacific, straight out of Jurassic Park.
+Nuku Hiva, a green mountainous island in the Pacific, straight out of Jurassic Park.
 Just as foreign and just as wild, except instead of hungry lizards there are mosquitoes, also known as the vampires of the Marquesas.

-I had no idea what it was going to be like there, I'd barely read anything about it.
-I knew where we'd anchor, that people there spoke french and that there would be baguettes, but beyond that it was a blur, a black spot in my mind.
-I read the book Fourteen during our 28-day transit from La Paz.
-In this book, the family had sailed to Nuku Hiva, but all in all their experience there was not so good.
-It wasn't made bad because of the Marquesans, or the island itself, but because of no-no's – little bugs that bite that hide in sand.
-I took a mental note of this: "Avoid sand beaches and you will have a great time!"
+Before arriving, we didn't know what it was going to be like there, we'd barely read anything about it.
+We knew where we'd anchor, that people there spoke french and that there would be tropical fruit, but beyond that it was a blur, a black spot in our minds.
+We read the book Fourteen during our 28-day transit from La Paz.
+In this book, the family sailed to Nuku Hiva, but their experience there was not so good.
+It wasn't bad because of the Marquesans, or the island itself, but because of no-no's, little biting bugs that hide in sand.
+We took a mental note of this: "Avoid sand beaches, and you will have a great time!"

 Pino arrived at the entrance to Taiohae bay.
-I sat on the bow with Iggy's deflated corpse, I pumped life back into it, while it, seemed to draw the life out of me.
-I was sweating, a constant stream oozing down my back.
-We had no dinghy pump.
-We broke it ages ago.
+I sat on the bow with Iggy's deflated corpse.
+I pumped life back into it, while it, sucked mine out.
+I was sweaty, a constant stream of body water oozing down my back.
+We had no dinghy pump, having broken it ages ago.
 All we had was a jury-rigged contraption using a bike pump, a bike tube and the hose from the old pump.
 It worked, but it took twice as long to put air into anything.

-A super yacht was anchored in the mouth of the bay, its name was 'Ethereal'.
+A super yacht was anchored in the mouth of the bay, called 'Ethereal'.
 "How fitting", I thought.

-It's as if the yacht was a sign, a warning of the view to come – one, that is definitely ethereal.
+It's as if the yacht was a sign, a warning of the view to come — one, that was definitely ethereal.

-Many animals would hang around the snack bar, dogs lay under the tables, hiding from the sun, but these did little to shield them from the constant onslaught of flies.
+Many animals stayed around the snack bar, dogs lay under the tables, hiding from the sun, but these did little to shield them from the constant onslaught of flies.
 There were also chickens, lot of chickens and roosters.
-I thought roosters only crowed in the morning, but no, they crow for no reason, at all hours of the day, endless b'gawking and cluck-clucking.
+I thought roosters only crowed in the morning, but no, they crow for no reason, at all hours of the day, a series of endless b'gawking and cluck-clucking.
 We'd also seen horses walk around, but they didn't care to hang around the pier and much preferred nibbling on bits of tall grass further inland.

 Even if it was really hot, we didn't swim here.
 It rained everyday, and the run-off from the mountain made the water brown and unclear.
 It wasn't inviting.
-And not just this, the first day when we took the dinghy ashore, we noticed a lot of angry splish-splashing near the concrete pier, then our eyes moved to someone, tossing bits of something pinkish into the water...
+And not just this, the first time we took the dinghy ashore, we noticed a lot of splish-splashing in the water near the concrete pier, then our eyes moved to someone, tossing pink wet slabs into the water.

 Sharks.
 Many sharks.

-While I think them wonderful, my monkey brain still fears teeth.
+While I thought them wonderful, my monkey brain still feared teeth.

-We were impressed, and again, felt we'd led very sheltered lives.
+We were impressed, and felt we'd led very sheltered lives.

-The people in Nuku Hiva are exceptionally nice.
-Because we could speak french, we had an edge over those who couldn't, it was easier to befriend locals, a lot of them even recognized our accent.
+The people in Nuku Hiva were exceptionally nice to us.
+Because we could speak french, we had an edge.
+It was easier to befriend locals.

-While the locals speak French, they also speak Marquesan, a language of many vowels.
-When first seeing it written down, I remembered a song in 'national lampoon's christmas vacation', the scene when Clark imagines a woman on a diveboard, about to dive in his imaginary pool.
+While the locals spoke French, they also spoke Marquesan, a language of many vowels.
+When we first saw it written down, we remembered a song in 'national lampoon's christmas vacation', the scene when Clark imagines a woman on a diveboard, about to dive into his imaginary pool.
 A song is playing in the background, it goes: 'Mele kalikimaka.'

 It was very similar to the writing I'd seen in the village.
 I wondered then, is Hawaiian that different from Marquesan?
-The two sets of islands are so close!
-After much reading, I found out that both fall under central eastern polynesian, which is sub-divided into Marquesic – encompassing Marquesan AND Hawaiian – and Tahitic.
+After much reading, I found that both fall under central eastern polynesian, which is sub-divided into Marquesic — encompassing Marquesan AND Hawaiian — and Tahitic.
 All Polynesian languages show strong similarity, particularly in vocabulary.
 'Mele kalikimaka' is Hawaiian, and means 'merry christmas', or at least that's what the song says it means.
 I learned then, that the only central eastern polynesian words I knew were actually the Hawaiian equivalent of katakana in Japanese.
 The polynesians had no notion of religion or christmas, that is, until the missionaries arrived.
 Because the word didn't exist, Hawaiians opted for a phonetic translation of merry christmas instead of making a new word for it.